Element-Saving Hexahedral 3-Refinement Templates: Results and Applications

 The results demonstrate that two proposed methods consistently outperform the baseline across most quality measures while using fewer hex elements.
 Specifically, they produce template meshes with stable, superior min SJ values (0.23 and 0.22, respectively), whereas the baseline exhibits lower values and considerable variability.
 This stability arises from the direct manipulation of the primal mesh, which yields an enumerable set of element configurations.
 In contrast, the dual mesh transformation employed by \cite{pitzalis2021generalized} introduces greater geometric uncertainty and quality fluctuations.

 Additionally, the proposed methods achieve lower Hausdorff ratios in the majority of cases, indicating enhanced adaptivity to geometric features.
 Although \cite{pitzalis2021generalized} employs a weakly-balanced condition that saves elements more aggressively than moderately-balanced condition, its reliance on the generalized pairing condition for 2-refinement makes it less efficient, potentially over-refining low-interest regions while under-sampling critical features, thereby increasing the Hausdorff ratio.
 The only exception occurs around the four spheres in the elk model, where two proposed methods yield higher Hausdorff ratios.
 This stems from the initial grid resolution being too coarse to trigger one level deeper subdivision at the spheres.
 This limitation reflects the inherently steeper density transitions of 3-refinement relative to 2-refinement.
 Regarding smoothed volume mesh quality, the min SJ values of the two proposed methods are lower than those of \cite{pitzalis2021generalized}.
-This is attributed to the steeper density transitions in 3-refinement, which generate more irregular vertex and edge valence and constrain mesh quality.
+This is attributed to the steeper density transitions in 3-refinement, which generate more irregular vertex and edge valence and consequently degrade mesh quality.
+Specifically, it is observed that poor-quality elements predominantly concentrate near boundaries, where highly irregular local vertex and edge valence constrains the achievable element quality.
+However, statistical analysis across these five models reveals no significant distinction in average mesh quality.
+The average scaled Jacobian values after optimization are 0.87, 0.81, 0.90, 0.74, and 0.78, respectively; these averages are identical across all three methods for each model.

+To guide the choice between these approaches, it is essential to weigh the trade-offs among mesh quality, geometry fitting, and theoretical bound.
+The proposed vertex- and edge-based methods are preferable when geometry fitting and theoretical bound are important.
+In terms of geometry fitting, the 3-refinement templates refine more adaptively, characterized by steeper density transitions, thereby capturing small features more effectively.
+Regarding theoretical bound, this approach is superior because all hex element faces are planar, and the number of element types is significantly more concise than the dual hex elements generated by 2-refinement \cite{tong2025mchex}.
+Conversely, the 2-refinement approach excels in mesh quality; due to the more regular vertex and edge valences it produces, it achieves higher mesh quality within the same optimization time budget.